Bilger321/fedora/btrfs/README.md

 Logs are stored at:

 * The users home directory, under `~/STAGES.log`
-  * Basic staging information, logged after each stages compeltion
+  * Basic staging information, logged after each stage's completion
 * `/var/debug.log`
 * Trace logs of execution, recorded by each stage